-Niger: one year after coup, junta remains vague on future – DW – 07/25/2024
+Niger: One year after coup, junta remains vague on future – DW – 07/25/2024

 A military without a strategy

 Independent experts have also voiced concerns about the military government's record.
-Among them is Clingendael affiliate Ornella Moderan, who blames the lack of a comprehensive strategy for this failure: "Niger had started to implement such a strategy.
+Among them is Clingendael's Moderan, who blames the lack of a comprehensive strategy for this failure: "Niger had started to implement such a strategy.
 The coup put an end to this strategy, which had political, developmental and economic dimensions in addition to the military approach."

-The junta seems to equally lack direction whenit comes to the economy; the pressure on the economy of the landlocked country has been increasing especially since Niger's fallout with ECOWAS.
-Just recently, a row with neighboring Benin climaxed into the small coastal nation blocking the export of Nigerien oil to China.
+The junta seems to equally lack direction when it comes to the economy.
+The pressure on the economy of the landlocked country has been increasing, especially since Niger's falling out with ECOWAS.
+Just recently, a row with neighboring Benin led to the small coastal nation blocking the export of Nigerien oil to China.

-This is why today, Niger has to depend heavily on its alliance with junta-led Mali and Burkina Faso, says Moderan, distancing itself further from the value-driven partnership with Western countries it used to pursue prior to the coup.
+This is why today Niger has to depend heavily on its alliance with other junta-led countries, Mali and Burkina Faso, says Moderan, distancing itself further from the partnerships with Western countries it used to pursue prior to the coup.

 A transition with an open end